Meldiron/tmstats/README.md

 Project focuses on multiple aspects and features:

 - [x] Track of the day (TOTD) medals in yearly view
-- [ ] Campaign medals in decare view
+- [ ] Campaign medals in season view
+- [ ] Custom map medals in list view
-- [ ] Gamified achievement system
+- [ ] Gamified achievement & quests system

 As of right now, project has no business model and is fully free and open-sourced.
 Project generates expenses, and business model might be added in the future.